jarcities/CodeJeNN/readme.md

     OR

     The second way is to use a python environment by installing python 3.11 using `sudo apt install python3.11` or `brew install python@3.11`.
-Then in your home directory create a **python_environments** directory and create an environtment in there.
+Then in your home directory create a **python_environments** directory and create an environtment in there and activate it.

     ```bash
     mkdir ~/python_environments/